 Signature, title, and date of approval: required for initial approvals and all subsequent reviews and updates.

-NOTE: For Arcadia University policies that predate this policy, the format described above should be written in the approved policy format within two years.
+NOTE: Arcadia University policies that predate this policy should be adapted to the format described above within two (2) years.

 IV.
 Structure and Organization of University Policies

 The Policy Library will list all policies by name and category and will provide links to related procedures.
 University Policies will be assigned to one or more of the following categories:

 Academic/Research Policies: Policies that relate to teaching, research, and outreach.

 Employment, Benefits, and Workplace Policies: Policies, rules, related procedures, and information impacting working relationships with the University for all employee groups.

 Ethics, Integrity, and Legal Compliance Policies: Policies concerning appropriate conduct and/or compliance with the law.

 Facilities, Equipment, and Property Policies: Policies concerning use and care of University property.